webqit/webflo/README.md

 With pages in Webflo being [DOM-based](#overview) (both client-side and [server-side](https://github.com/webqit/oohtml-ssr)), we are able to access and manipulate documents and elements using familiar DOM APIs - e.g. to replace or insert contents, attributes, etc. Rendering in Webflo is based on this concept!

-Here, Webflo simply makes sure that the data obtained from each route is available as part of the `document` object, such that it is accessible to our rendering logic as `document.state.page`!
-So, you could embed a script on your page and render this data on the relevant parts of your document.
+Here, Webflo simply makes sure that the data obtained from each route is available as part of the `document` object, such that it is accessible to our rendering logic as a `page` property on the `document.state` object - `document.state.page`.
+(The `document.state` object is always available unless disabled in config.)

+So, we could embed a script on our page and render this data on the relevant parts of the document.

 ```html
 <!--